 Overall, this was an engaging story written with warmth, wit and style and I will definitely be reading the other books in the series.

 SENSUALITY RATING: HOT

-Wicked Widows series (click on cover for more details):
+Scandalous Seasons series (click on the covers for more details):